sr99622/Cayenue/README.md

 * ### Record Audio

     In many cases, the audio of the Display Profile will be disabled.
 By default, audio is disabled for camera streams.
-This is particulaly relevant when displaying multiple streams, as the audio from multiple cameras playing simultaneously may cause confusion.
+This is particularly relevant when displaying multiple streams, as the audio from multiple cameras playing simultaneously may cause confusion.
 This checkbox allows the display audio to be disabled while preserving audio on the recorded stream.

 * ### Remote Snapshot Image